jmiggs/jmiggs.github.io/README.md

 # NumWarrior

 Do you feel like typing out numbers is troublesome or not as easy as typing words??
-Here's a way to get better at doing that!
+Here's a way to get better at doing that!!

 ## Background
 NumWarriors is a game where users can practice their speed and efficiency with a 10key numpad, in a fun way!
 The game is played on a grid,